The 20 Best Drug Induced Dyskinesia Doctors Near Me in New Jersey, US

 Offers Telehealth

-Casey Halpern is a Neurosurgery provider in Plainsboro, New Jersey.
+Casey Halpern is a Neurosurgery provider practicing medicine in Plainsboro, New Jersey.
 Dr. Halpern is rated as an Advanced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Essential Tremor, Movement Disorders, Parkinson's Disease, Deep Brain Stimulation, and Thalamotomy.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Essential Tremor, Movement Disorders, Parkinson's Disease, Deep Brain Stimulation, and Thalamotomy.
+Dr. Halpern is board certified in Neurological Surgery, 2018.
 Dr. Halpern is currently accepting new patients.

 Advanced in Drug Induced Dyskinesia